11 Beers: Critical reception

 Chris Parton of Sounds Like Nashville compared the song to "a buzz worth chasing again and again", adding that it "has a golden mix of romantic perfection and what-if desire, and a refreshing groove that goes down easy.
 Nanci Dagg of Canadian Beats Media described the song as an "'80s inspired pop medley that is also a hopeful love song and will surely turn into country's next party anthem where one can't help but dance along", adding that it "transports listeners back to the dreamy elation after a great first date and then watching it disappear right before your eyes before the last drink".
 Bill King of FYI Music News said that "11 Beers" is "slated to become yet another massive hit" for the Reklaws.
 The Country Note called the song "an anthem full of potential".

+Accolades

 Commercial performance

 "11 Beers" reached a peak of number one on the Billboard Canada Country chart dated July 23, 2022, marking the Reklaws' third career chart-topper, and Owen's seventh number one in Canada.
 It also peaked at number 56 on the Canadian Hot 100 for the week prior.
-The song has been certified Gold by Music Canada.
+The song has been certified Platinum by Music Canada.